City Services

 Day and night views of Laconia, Dixon’s Point, and Lake Winnisquam from a hill at the entrance to Laconia.
 One of the earliest views of Laconia was drawn at this spot in 1875.
 Click here for the 1875 view, many alternate views, and a history of the hotels that stood atop this hill.

-HISTORICAL IMAGES OF LACONIA FIRE DEPARTMENT
+History of the LACONIA FIRE DEPARTMENT

 The roots of the Laconia Fire Department go way back.
 In 1814, the Meredith Bridge Engine Company was formed.
 The engine had no suction hose; rather, the Company relied on a tank attached to the fire engine that was hand-filled with leather buckets.
 In 1834, the Meredith Bridge Hose Company was organized.
 The Company used force pumps on both sides of the Winnipesaukee River downtown.
 Any fire that occured out of reach of the river pump hoses was out of luck.
 In 1849, a “Torrent No. 2” fire engine was purchased and a company was formed to “run with the machine”.
 This was the first professional fire department in Laconia with uniforms.
 In 1875, the first steam fire engine was purchased, along with a new hose carriage and a hook and ladder truck.
 A year later, in 1876, a Fire Alarm Telegraph was installed, with “gongs maintained in the residences of members of the Fire Department, and numerous signal boxes throughout the village.”
 In 1917, the Laconia Fire Department acquired its first “automobile fire engine”, although use of its horse-drawn hose wagons, hook and ladders, and the steamer continued for a number of years longer.